oroinc/documentation/backend/setup/dev-environment/silent-install.rst

 .. hint:: Normally, the installation process is terminated if it detects an already-existing installation.

-.. hint:: After the installation finished remember to run ``php bin/console oro:api:doc:cache:clear`` to warm-up the API documentation cache.
+.. hint:: After the installation is finished, remember to run ``php bin/console oro:api:doc:cache:clear`` to warm-up the API documentation cache.
 This process may take several minutes.

 .. finish_silent_installation_via_console